OmarGIT9880/Omar-Python-Portfollio/README.md

 Python Projects Portfolio

 A collection of Python projects focused on GIS, spatial analysis, and algorithmic problem solving.
-Projects emphasize spatial reasoning and logic over UI design.
+The projects emphasize spatial reasoning and logic over UI design.

-Contents
+📁 Repository Structure

 Algorithms

-KD-Tree implementation for spatial search
+KD-tree implementation for spatial search

 Spatial indexing and recursion exercises